 Trinitarian doctrine informs us of how our families, communities, churches, societies and nations ought to function—as unity in diversity.
 Following Moltmann, we understand that our imaginations of earthly kingdoms/ governments are not too far off the mark from our imaginations of the kingdom of God.
 As political derivatives of a Unitarian theology, monarchies tend to function as ‘extensions of God’s kingdom’ often as direct divine agents on earth; expectedly, autocratic and authoritarian.
 While gradual appropriation of the Trinitarian doctrine has facilitated the Christian imaginations to move from totalising monarchies the Unitarian theology continues to inform Islamic social and political imaginations.

-These role-plays are fostered not only within nations and societies but more closer home, within families as well.
 This brings us to the other alternative: polytheism.
 If Unitarian imagination of God breeds and justifies totalitarianism within social and familial frameworks, what does polytheistic imagination entail?
 I suppose that it is a lack of unifying principle, exhibited in the lack of epistemic and moral absolutes where societies tend to function on the basis of pragmatism with shifting and opportunistic centers of power.

 It seems like a bad idea to not believe in Trinity just because it is hard to comprehend.
 After all, should we not anticipate incomprehensibility for the simple reason that it is God we are talking about?